 What Happens After a Marijuana DUI Arrest?

 Once arrested, you will undergo a blood or urine test, which will show whether there is THC in your system.
-It will not reveal when you last smoked.
-And whatever levels appear, there is no current “legal limit” threshold in California for THC as there is for blood alcohol concentration (BAC).
-Californians who drive with a BAC of .08% or higher are considered legally impaired, but THC levels alone are not considered conclusive evidence of impairment.
+Since there is no current “legal limit” threshold for THC as there is for blood alcohol concentration (BAC), you could face penalties even if you have a seemingly minor amount of THC in your system.